podnebnik/website/README.md

     ./manage.py runserver

-Open new terminal window and run the webpack development server:
+Open a new terminal window and run the webpack development server:

     yarn install
     yarn run start